Natural Law A*/A summary notes

 • Intro sentence: Karl Barth argued Christian ethics could not be based on telos because telos depends on a dangerously unreliable natural theology.

-• Intro sentence: Fletcher would say telos cannot help us judge right from wrong because it doesn’t exist as evidenced by cross-cultural disagreement.
+• Fletcher would say telos cannot help us judge right from wrong because it doesn’t exist as evidenced by cross-cultural disagreement.

 Question on the double effect: